dmarti/simple-sabotage-software/README.md

 and talk with that person in advance to prime them to think about their issue before the meeting.

 Make decision makers "optional" attendees so that the meaning will be pointless.

+If a key person cannot attend a meeting, hold it anyway.

 Send a slide presentation with background information before a meeting so that you look well-prepared.
 Omit a small interesting fact